microsoft/grover-blocks/README.md

 # Grover-blocks v1.0
 ## Grover's algorithm for block cipher key search

-The grover-blocks project contains implementations of Grover oracles for exhaustive key search on block ciphers via Grover's search algorithm.
+The grover-blocks project contains implementations of Grover oracles for exhaustive key search on block ciphers via Grover's quantum search algorithm.
 Version 1.0 provides oracles for AES and LowMC in the quantum-focused programming language Q# and depends on the Microsoft [Quantum Development Kit](https://www.microsoft.com/en-us/quantum/development-kit).
+The code can be used to obtain quantum resource estimates for exhaustive key search to inform the post-quantum security assessment of AES and LowMC.

 The code was developed by [Microsoft Research](http://research.microsoft.com/) for experimentation purposes.